- Global Media and Communication Studies

 - Television Studies

 Lindsay Palmer is an associate professor in the School of Journalism and Mass Communication at UW-Madison.
 She studies global media from a qualitative perspective, especially focusing on two primary questions: 1) What challenges inform the labor of international news reporting and documentary production in the digital age, and 2) how do international news reports and documentaries represent cultural difference, particularly when addressing human rights violations?
 These questions have led Palmer to pursue research on digital war reporting, local translators and guides, and virtual reality news stories that focus on international human rights issues.
 Palmer’s first book is called Becoming the Story: War Correspondents since 9/11 (University of Illinois Press 2018).
 Her second book is called The Fixers: Local News Workers and the Underground Labor of International Reporting (Oxford University Press 2019).
 Palmer is currently working on two new book projects: one of these conducts a cultural history of the Committee to Protect Journalists.
-The other analyzes National Geographic’s movement into the era of digitization.
+The other book project looks at gender and press freedom in the digital age.

 Palmer teaches courses on global news networks, gender and sexuality in the media, theories of global communication, and cultural studies.
 Before her life in academia, she worked as a television news producer.